 TCJE Blog: A Beginner’s Guide to the Texas Legislature

-During the 2021 legislative session, we published a short series on our blog called “A Beginner’s Guide to the Texas Legislature.”
-Click to read our guides about the overalllegislative process and how things work towards the end of session.
+During the 2021 legislative session and following interim, we published a short series on our blog called “A Beginner’s Guide to the Texas Legislature.”
+Click to read our guides about the overall legislative process, how things work towards the end of session, and interim hearings.

 Join a Coalition